CLCL-Geneva/BLM-SNFDisentangling/README.md

   * with sentence embeddings as 1D arrays, input sequence is a stack of 1D arrays (vaes/VAE_1DxSeq.py)
   * with sentence embeddings as 1D arrays, input sequence is a 1D array (concatenated sentence representations) (vaes/VAE_1D.py)

-* `encoder-double decoder`: encodes a sequence of sentences, one decoder reconstructs the input sequence, the other decoder decodes the answer
+* `two level`: a sentence level VAE encodes individual sentences, a task level uses the sentence representations from the latent of the sentence level and reconstructs the input sequence, and decodes the answer to the task

-  * with sentence embeddings as 2D arrays, input sequence is a stack of 2D arrays (vaes/dual_VAE.py)
-  * with sentence embeddings as 1D arrays, input sequence is a stack of 1D arrays (vaes/dual_VAE_1DxSeq.py)
+* `two level sparsified`: same as the two level system, but the encoder on the sentence level is sparsified, such that one region of the sentence contributes to only one latent unit.

 ### Running experiments

 To run experiments, use run_xperiments.py.
 Main arguments: